-With dozens of museums, attractions and sights to see, you’ll never grow bored in New Orleans.
+With dozens of museums, attractions, and sights to see, you’ll never grow bored in New Orleans.
 But it’s often those who travel off the beaten path that discover our hidden gems.
-Go behind-the-scenes of the Mardi Gras Indian tradition, explore the sounds of an unlikely music venue or travel back in time to learn about apothecaries from centuries past.
+Go behind-the-scenes of the Mardi Gras Indian tradition, explore the history of the Southern Jewish experience, or travel back in time to learn about apothecaries from centuries past.
 Take the road less traveled and visit these off the beaten path museums and attractions in New Orleans.

 Located on the beautiful New Orleans Lakefront, the New Canal Lighthouse sits at the edge of Lake Pontchartrain offering a sweeping view of the lake.
 Dating back to the 1830s, the lighthouse has since been restored to tell the story of the city’s coastal waters.
 Take a tour of the museum, then relax and watch the sun set on a perfect day in New Orleans.

 This historical house museum is dedicated to the legacy of free people of color.
 Paintings, documents, and artifacts tell the story of Black history in New Orleans.
 Take a detailed guided tour or rent out the space for your next gathering.

 Stepping into the Backstreet Cultural Museum takes you straight to the heart and soul of New Orleans.
 Flanked with hand-sewn Mardi Gras Indian suits of every color, the museum was the dream of the late Sylvester “Hawk” Francis.
 The museum chronicles the history of Black New Orleanians in life and death, from the great Mardi Gras Indian tradition to social aid & pleasure clubs to the tradition of a jazz funeral.
 Located in the historically Black Treme neighborhood of New Orleans, Backstreet is off the beaten path but well worth the visit.